Suggestions for Current and Prospective Graduate Students

 microphone and speaker design, and streaming audio applications

-Taking as many of the following courses as possible would help you
+Taking as many of the following undergraduate courses as possible would

 - Electrical Engineering Courses